-Signbox have recently completed a major wayfinding and display signage project at 10-11 Carlton House Terrace in Central London.
+Signbox completed a major wayfinding and display signage project at 10-11 Carlton House Terrace in Central London.
 Carlton House Terrace is home to the British Academy – the UK’s national body for the humanities and social sciences – and one of London’s most impressive and imposing Georgian buildings.
 Famous past occupants include the Victorian-era Prime Minister William Gladstone, and the building’s stunning interior and exterior period features have seen it used frequently in more recent years for television dramas and films.

 Signbox’s opportunity to pitch came thanks to a personal recommendation made to the British Academy by the nearby Institute of Directors, where Signbox had recently completed a similar project.
 As the IoD building shares many of the same magnificent period features, Signbox had recent proven ability to deliver a project of this nature.